-The Municipal Utilities Department is responsible for planning, developing, constructing, and maintaining water, wastewater, and solid waste public infrastructure for the City of Chandler.
+The Public Works & Utilities Department is responsible for planning, developing, constructing, and maintaining water, wastewater, and solid waste public infrastructure for the City of Chandler.

-Please select one of the following categories to learn more about what services the Municipal Utilities Department provides.
+Please select one of the following categories to learn more about what services the Public Works & Utilities Department provides.

 To report water leaks and/or water outages: